gabriellob0/lse-diss/reports/drafts/dissertation.typ

 == Sample construction

 I used data from the USPTO's PatentsView platform, which helps disseminate intellectual property data.
 It contains quarterly updated datasets created from raw patent information.
 The datasets undergo an entity (e.g., inventors, assignees, and locations) disambiguation process.
 PatentsView also standardises locations with places from the OSMNames project #footnote[The OSMNames database contains place names from OpenStreetMap and geographic information.
-It is available at: #link("https://osmnames.org/").].
+It is available at #link("https://osmnames.org/").].
 Finally, it contains data on five different patent classification systems, including the USPC and its successor, the Cooperative Patent Classification (CPC).

 The platform serves data through an API and bulk downloads files.
 I used the API to fetch all utility patents granted between 2005 and 2025 with at least one US-based inventor and one US-based corporate assignee.
 I then excluded all patents with multiple assignees, any missing information, or citations not added by inventors or examiners.
 Finally, I removed those patents with abstracts in the bottom and top 0.01 per cent of the character count.
 These conditions were satisfied by around 2 million unique patents and 11,500 unique inventors.
 I collected citations, locations, and CPC class information from the bulk download files.

 I chose utility patents and corporate assignees to match the sample construction choices of #cite(<RN1>, form: "prose") and #cite(<RN3>, form: "prose").
 Previous papers generally included patents granted between the mid-70s and 1990 or 2000, so my sample covers a different period.
-This fact likely would imply weaker localisation effects if we consider the increased importance of the log-distance collaboration.
+This fact likely would imply weaker localisation effects if we consider the increased importance of long-distance collaboration.
 For example, #cite(<RN39>, form: "prose") highlight the increase in cross-country inventor teams.
 I restricted the number of assignees for two primary reasons: it simplified my coding, and multiple assignees could reflect complex commercial arrangements with inventors.

 Missing observations are likely missing randomly and amount to less than a thousand observations.
 I observed that summary tables describing missingness varied between requests for the same data, likely indicating API issues.
 The applicant, the examiner, and third parties can include citations.
 I only kept the first two since the third, which comprises a small group, might not reflect spillovers.
 Although we could use the same argument to favour removing examiner-added citations, previous research has not used this restriction.
 An interesting extension would have been to examine both samples, but given time restrictions, I opted for the larger one.